XactSystems/js-routing-bundle/README.md

 XactJSRoutingBundle
 ===============

-This bundle allows you to expose your Symfony routes and use them in your webpack managed JavaScript code.
+This bundle allows you to expose your Symfony routes and use them in your webpack or vite managed JavaScript code.
-It allows you to easily intergrate the functionality of the FOSJsRoutingBundle into webpack modules.
+It allows you to easily integrate the functionality of the FOSJsRoutingBundle into ES modules.

 Documentation
 -------------